Spectral solver for Cauchy problems in polar coordinates using discrete Hankel transforms: Conclusions and perspectives

 \section{Conclusions and perspectives}

-This paper introduces a novel spectral method suited for Cauchy problems featuring Laplacians in polar coordinates.
+This paper introduced a novel spectral method suited for Cauchy problems featuring Laplacians in polar coordinates.
 We reformulated the discrete Hankel transforms as pseudospectral methods, and we introduced DHTs' quadrature weights, cardinal functions, and pseudospectral grids.
 We discussed the choice of sampling grids for both FFTs and DHTs, and analyzed the error bounds of the numerical interpolation and DHTs.
 We demonstrated a systematic way to use the method to compute Laplacians and apply spectral time schemes to time-dependent partial differential equations.
 We then showed a range of time-dependent examples including linear and nonlinear PDEs, fields with complex numbers, and the 2-D wave equation involving the second order time derivative.
 We verified the theoretical error bound on functions with different boundary conditions.
 The method was validated by comparing the simulation results with analytical solutions and by checking energy, mass, and angular momentum conservations.
 Although all our equations and examples are on unit disks throughout this paper for concision, the method can be rescaled to arbitrary radii \cite{Baddour2019, 2004_JOSAA_Guizar-SicairosG}.
+We acknowledge that the literature has extensively studied the discretization of the Laplacian operator and Poisson-type equations in polar coordinates, employing finite difference methods, finite element methods, or alternative spectral methods with orthogonal polynomials.
+Many of these methods exhibit faster convergence rates, resulting in higher accuracy when computing Laplacians compared to the technique we present in this paper.
+Nevertheless, our method could potentially offer greater time marching efficiency due to the mathematically exact time marching scheme that utilizes eigenfunctions of the Laplacian (see \S~\ref{sec:laplacian}).
+However, a more detailed comparison is required to address this claim, and this also depends on the nonlinear parts.

 A way to greatly speed up the method is to implement the program for parallel computing.
 After the FFT step, for which parallel libraries are widely available, each angular mode is independent of the others, and the following interpolations and DHTs can be distributed to different processes at the same time.
 Due to the nature of Bessel functions, the method converges poorly if the homogeneous Dirichlet condition is not satisfied.
 However, there are many known ways to homogenize boundary conditions~\cite{BISWAS2019721, Friedman1997, Achdou1998}, which may be combined with our method for more general problems.
 We are currently considering a new transform based on Dini series, a variation of the Fourier-Bessel series which works on Neumann and Robin boundary conditions~\cite[\S\,18.11]{watson1995treatise}.
 A combination of these transforms has the potential to compute Laplacians under arbitrary boundary conditions.
 Holman and Kunyansky suggest a reduced polar sampling grid~\cite{Holman2015}, which becomes more sparse towards the domain center.
 Our current sampling grid has redundancy in the inner part at high angular modes, and adopting their strategy may improve efficiency.